BedrockLauncher/BedrockLauncher/README.md

 - Administrator rights

 ## Compiling the launcher yourself
-Be sure you have installed default of .NET desktop development, you can find it in visual studio installer <br />
+Be sure you have:
+- Visual Studio 2019 with the following packages
+  - C++ Development Libraries
+  - .NET Framework Development Libraries
+- Node.js (with the npm as a system enviorment path)

-Open .sln project file in visual studio and press build button
+Open the .sln project file in Visual Studio and Press the Build/Start Button

 ## Download and install
-To install latest build download and launch [Installer.exe](https://github.com/XlynxX/BedrockLauncher/releases/latest/download/Installer.exe) from releases.
+To install latest build download and launch [Installer.exe](https://github.com/BedrockLauncher/BedrockLauncher/releases/latest/download/Installer.exe) from releases.

 ## Known issues
 Launcher may not work until you download Minecraft from store at least once <br />